-Do you know Windows 10 machine on default make use of your internet connection to update Windows and apps other Windows 10 PC close to you?
+Do you know Windows 10 machines on default make use of your internet connection to update Windows and apps on other Windows 10 PC close to you?

 Although this will not accomplish if your connection is on metered, all the same, to be at the safe side, turn it off.

 To achieve this: go to Settings >> Update & Security >> Windows Update >> Advanced Options >> Choose how Updates are Delivered >> and Turn Off.